 Colours and shapes

-The freesia’s tuber forms small tubers under the soil called beads.
-These beads grow into a full tuber and ultimately into a comb of flowers which lends extra style to any home - and they even carry on growing merrily in the vase!
-The freesia comes in white, yellow, orange, red, blue, pink and purple, but can also be bicoloured or multicoloured.
+The freesia’s tuber forms small offshoots under the soil called beads.
+These beads grow up into stems and produce a comb of flowers that lends extra style to any home.
+They will even carry on growing merrily in the vase.
+The flower comes in white, yellow, orange, red, blue, pink and purple varieties, but can also be bicoloured or multicoloured.
 Many varieties have a beautiful sweet scent which makes your home even more attractive.

-The freesia symbolises unconditional love.
-Traditionally you give your spouse white freesias after seven years of marriage to remind you both of pure, genuine love.
-The beautiful fragrance of the comb of flowers lends an extra dimension to this.
-It also symbolise innocence.
+The freesia stands for unconditional love.
+Traditionally, a married couple will exchange white freesias on their seventh anniversary as a symbol of their pure, genuine love.
+The beautiful fragrance of the comb of flowers lends an extra dimension to the gift of a bunch of freesias: it symbolises innocence.

-The tuberous freesia was ‘discovered’ in South Africa, where they were called ‘Cape lily-of-the-valley’.
-The flower was given the name ‘Freesia’ in around 1830 by the South African botanist Ecklon, who named it after his friend, the German Dr F. Freese.
+The freesia is native to South Africa, where it was first named "Cape lily-of-the-valley".
+In 1830, the flower was given the name of Freesia by the South African botanist Ecklon, who named it after his friend, the German Dr F. Freese.